MarkusHaak/dominION/README.md

 ## Quick Setup

-> ***Info*** : If you have **no access to Github from the GridION** itself, perform steps 1 and 2 on a different Linux mashine, and transfer the cloned directory *dominION* to the home directory of your GridION (/homes/grid/).
+> ***Info*** : If you have **no access to Github from the GridION** itself, perform steps 1 and 2 on a different Linux machine and transfer the cloned directory *dominION* to the home directory of your GridION (/homes/grid/).
 Then continue with step 3 on the GridION itself.
-Please **do not download the repository from your browser** as this will lead to missing submodules files.
+Please **do not download the repository from your browser** as this will lead to missing files.

 1. Open a console and make sure that git is installed: